onera/paradigm/training/Python/02 - Exercise 1/exercise_1.md

 ```

 Let's do the same for edges.
+How many edges are there?
+What is their global number?
+Which vertices compose the edges?

-*Note : The connectivity index is useless in the case of edge->vertex since each edge has only two vertices.
-Thus, it is not created in the mesh partitioning object.*
+*Remark : The edge->vertex connectivity index is not created in the `mpart` object since it is implicit.
+Indeed,
+each edge is only composed of two vertices*

 ```{code-cell}
 %%code_block -l python -p exercise_1 -i 10